-- 41. Proceedings to declare a person ineligible to run for or continue to hold the office of Chief or Councillor shall be initiated by: - a. any Elector submitting to the Complaints and Appeal Board a petition on which shall appear: - the ground pursuant to the preceding section on which removal of a Council Member is sought; - ii. the evidence in support of the petition; - iii. the signature of the petitioner; - iv. the signatures of at least 25% of all eligible Electors of the Band in support of the petition; and - v. a non-refundable filing fee of \$50. - b.
-Council passing a Band Council Resolution and submitting a petition to the Complaints and Appeal Board on which shall appear: - the ground pursuant to the preceding section on which removal of a Council Member is sought; - ii. the evidence in support of the resolution; and
+- 58. Proceedings to declare a person ineligible to continue to hold the office of chief or councillor shall be initiated by - a. any elector submitting to the Complaints and Appeal Board a petition on which shall appear: - i. the ground pursuant to the preceding section on which removal of a chief or councillor is sought; - ii. the evidence in support of the petition; - iii. the signature of the petitioner; - iv. the signatures of at least 25% of all eligible electors of the band in support of the petition; and - v. a non-refundable filing fee of \$50. - a majority of council members passing a band council resolution and submitting a petition to the Complaints and Appeal Board on which shall appear:

-- iii. the signatures of all Council Members who voted for the removal. - 42.
-On receipt of a petition, the Complaints and Appeal Board shall verify that the petition complies with the preceding section.
-If the petition does not comply, the Complaints and Appeal Board shall so notify the petitioner(s). - 43.
-In a case where the petition complies with section 41, the Complaints and Appeal Board shall: - a. determine that the grounds put forth in the petition are either frivolous in nature or unsubstantiated, and dismiss the petition; or - b. schedule a review hearing, which shall take place within 20 days from the date on which the petition was submitted to the board. - 44.
-In a case where the petition has been dismissed under the preceding section, the Complaints and Appeal Board shall so inform the petitioner(s) in writing and provide a rationale. - 45.
-In a case where the Complaints and Appeal Board schedules a hearing under subsection 43(b), the board shall send a written notice of the hearing by registered mail to Council, the petitioner(s) and the Council Member who is the subject of the petition for removal. - 46.
-The written notice described in the preceding section shall set out: - a. the nature of the hearing and all related particulars; - b. the date, time and location of the hearing; and - c. a statement that the petitioner(s), any Council Member or the Council Member who is the subject of the petition for removal may, at the hearing, make a presentation to the board, which may include the presentation of documents and testimony by witnesses. - 47.
-The Complaints and Appeal Board shall conduct a hearing at the time and place set out in the notice provided under section 45. - 48.
-Within 5 days of the day on which the hearing under the preceding section is held, the Complaints and Appeal Board shall rule: - a. that the petition shall be allowed to stand, and declare the Council position of the Council Member who is the subject of the petition to be vacant; or - b. that the petition is dismissed.
+- the ground pursuant to the preceding section on which removal of a chief or councillor is sought; - ii. the evidence in support of the resolution; and - iii. the signatures of all council members who voted for the removal. - On receipt of a petition, the Complaints and Appeal Board shall verify that the petition complies with subsection 58(a).
+If the petition does not comply, the Complaints and Appeal Board shall so notify the petitioner(s). - 60.
+In a case where the petition complies with subsection 58(a), the Complaints and Appeal Board shall: - a. determine that the grounds put forth in the petition are either frivolous in nature or unsubstantiated, and dismiss the petition; or - b. schedule a review hearing, which shall take place within 20 days from the date on which the petition was submitted to the board. - In a case where the petition has been dismissed under the preceding section, the Complaints and Appeal Board shall so inform the petitioner(s) in writing and provide a rationale. - In a case where the Complaints and Appeal Board schedules a hearing under subsection 60(b), the board shall send a written notice of the hearing by registered mail to council, the petitioner(s) and the council member who is the subject of the petition for removal. - 63.
+The written notice described in the preceding section shall set out: - a. (the nature of the hearing and all related particulars; - b. the date, time and location of the hearing; and - c. a statement that the petitioner(s), any member of council or the council member who is the subject of the petition for removal may, at the hearing, make a presentation to the board, which may include the presentation of documents and testimony by witnesses. - The Complaints and Appeal Board shall conduct a hearing at the time and place set out in the notice provided under section 62. - 65.
+Within 5 days of the day on which the hearing under the preceding section is held, the Complaints and Appeal Board shall rule:

-- 49. The Complaints and Appeal Board shall send, by registered mail, a written notice of the ruling made under the preceding section to Council, the petitioner(s) and the Council Member who is the subject of the petition for removal. - 50.
-The decision of the Complaints and Appeal Board made under section 48 is final and binding upon all parties. - 51.
-If the Council position is declared vacant under subsection 48(a), the Council Member removed from office shall be disqualified from being a Candidate for a period determined by the Complaints and Appeal Board of up to (6) six years commencing on the date of the ruling.
+- that the petition shall be allowed to stand, and declare the council position of the member of council who is the subject of the petition to be vacant; or - b. that the petition is dismissed. - The Complaints and Appeal Board shall send, by registered mail, a written notice of the ruling made under the preceding section to council, the petitioner(s) and the council member who is the subject of the petition for removal. - 67.
+The decision of the Complaints and Appeal Board made under section 65 is final and binding upon all parties. - 68.
+If the council position is declared vacant under subsection 65(a), the chief or councillor removed from office shall be disqualified from being a candidate for (6) six years commencing on the date of the board's ruling,